tzmanics/blog-posts/2017/gif-guides/gif-guide_how-to-make-a-PWA_KendoUI-React/gif-guide_how-to-make-a-PWA_KendoUI-React.md

 # Gif Guide
 ## How to Create a PWA with Kendo UI &amp; React
+Progressive Web Apps allow you to use today's modern web technologies to...
 - creating the app with preact
   - install preact
   - generate project